aarontabuchi/prettywiki/README.md

 [Next.js](https://www.nextjs.org) is used for handling the dynamic routing of the search results to their own page.

-## Google search specifications replicated:
+## Google Search Specifications Replicated:
 Functional
 - Arrow-key up/down navigation through search results
   - Search input changes with arrow-key navigation